Shristi21/My-Teams_clone/README.md

 4. In package.json file in scripts replace the content in start with "node server.js"
 5. Run node server.js on terminal.

-I have deployed my web application on heroku
+I have deployed my web application on heroku.
 Deployed Link   ------> https://my-teams-clone.herokuapp.com/